Shaga-Matula/Iceberg/README.md

 <img src="assets/images/clipped_1.png" width=400>
 </figure>

-### You will also recieve a message from the crew that you have cliped an Iceberg and tthat its a near hit.
+### You will also recieve a message from the crew that you have cliped an Iceberg and that its a near hit.

 <figure>
 <img src="assets/images/clipped.png" width=400>
 </figure>

-### Icebergs take up 9 spaces, X in middle, surounded by 1's
+### Icebergs take up 9 spaces, X in middle, surrounded by 1's

 <figure>
 <img src="assets/images/dir_hit.png" width=400>